-The Government believes that strong and stable families are the bedrock of society.
+4.71 Mr. Speaker, the Government believes that strong and stable families are the bedrock of society.
 With this in mind, we are committed to the development of policies that ensure that children are afforded the best possible care and protection.
-We will implement, through our Ministries of Public Health, Education and Social Protection, an Early Childhood Development Programme that comprehensively addresses policies and programmes for children from zero to eight years, their parents, and care givers.
+We will implement through our ministries of public health, education and social protection, an Early Childhood Development Programme that comprehensively addresses policies and programmes for children zero to eight years, their parents, and care givers.
 By so doing, we will ensure that the rights of every child is protected and that every boy and girl is able to develop his or her full cognitive, emotional, social and physical potential, while addressing many of the present social issues.

-We will craft a five-year strategic plan based on a mapping of social issues and develop a proactive approach to resolving these issues.
-Among the initiatives we will create are more family-friendly spaces and more educationally interactive child-friendly spaces; support family with children with developmental disabilities; sensitise communities to be proactive against child abuse; licensed day care centres and certify day care providers; extend the hot meal programme in schools; establish more day care centres, and encourage the establishment of such centres at worksites; and review the policy of assistance given to families who are experiencing poverty or economic distress, in light of the new focus to promote the family.
+4.72 We will craft a five year strategic plan based on a mapping of social issues and develop a proactive approach to resolving these issues.
+Mr. Speaker, among the initiatives we will create are: more family friendly spaces and more educationally interactive child friendly spaces; support family with children with developmental diabilities; sensitize communities to be proactive against child abuse; license day care centres and certify day care providers; extend the hot meal programme in schools; establish more daycare centres, and encourage the establishment of such centres at worksites; and review the policy of assistance given to families who are experiencing poverty or economic distress, in light of the new focus to promote the family.